 This year marks the beginning of Community Progress’ national Technical Assistance Scholarship Program.
 To learn more about this program, click here.

 Primary technical assistance is provided on a fee-for-service basis.
-Please review our Areas of Assistance, Sample Projects and Reports, Forms of Assistance, and instructions for Requesting Technical Assistance below.
+Please review our Areas of Assistance, Sample Projects and Reports, Forms of Assistance below, as well as our instructions for Requesting Technical Assistance.

 AREAS OF ASSISTANCE